Healthy Bee Hotels

 Bees are not just staying here on a stop-over

 Many native bees do not migrate or travel great distances, so they don’t rest at a hotel before moving on.
 They move in.
 Solitary hole-nesting bees are living their entire lives at their hole-nesting site.
-While they’re only active for about six weeks, the bees spend many more months hibernating in their hotels.
+While some bees are only actively flying for about six weeks, the bees spend many more months hibernating in their hotels.
+Bee hotels are actually bee homes!

 Bees need a good location

-Unlike honey bees (whose range can be up to 16 square miles), native bees don’t like to travel far from their hotel to forage.
-The flying range of mason and leafcutter bees is only about 300ft, or 100m, which is about 2.5 acres of surrounding area.
-Bees need water, a variety of blooming flowers, and for mason bees, clay mud nearby.
+Unlike honey bees (whose range can be up to 16 square miles), native bees don’t like to travel far from their nest to forage.
+The flying range of mason and leafcutter bees is only about 300ft, or 100m, which is about 6 acres of surrounding area.
+Bees need water, a variety of blooming flowers, and nest-building material.
 Native hole-nesting bees use different natural materials for building their protective cocoons or nesting chamber partitions.
 Examples are tree resin, flower and leaf down, pebbles, mud, pollen, and sometimes a combination of more than one.

 Design tips for bee health

 - Lots of flowers.
-Each bee needs about 1 square meter or yard of densely-packed flowers per day.
+Each bee needs about 1 square yard or meter of densely-packed flowers per day.
 Does your area have flowering trees and bushes or is it a meadow of wildflowers?

 - Local materials are best.
-Avoid exotic materials like bamboo.
-Bamboo is not native to North America and none of our native bees evolved to nest in it.
+Avoid exotic materials like bamboo, which are not native to North America and our native bees have not evolved to nest in it.
 Please see our Pests, Chemicals, & Drilled Wood section to learn why we don’t recommend bamboo.

 - Location, location.
 Bee hotels should be placed in a spot that receives morning sun and is not too hot in the afternoon.
 Hotels placed in the shade tend to attract beneficial wasps instead of bees.
 These wasps are great predators of bugs but they might not be the goal of your bee hotel.

 - Management is key.
 You wouldn’t want to stay at an ill-managed hotel, would you?
 Managing bee hotels is an easy task and it is the best way to reduce the spread of pests and disease.
-The best way to manage a bee hotel is to harvest the cocoons and separate the pests from the guests each year.
+The best way to manage a bee hotel is to harvest the cocoons in the late fall and separate the pests from the guests each year.

 - To manage bees, harvest their cocoons.
 The only way that you can harvest cocoons is to design your hotel with materials that can be opened.
 There is no easy way to open a drilled block of wood but you can salvage the block by inserting paper or cardboard tubes before the bees start nesting.
 Provide nesting tubes like natural lake reeds and avoid plastic straws.
 Bees feel and are safer in nesting tubes that are closed on the back end.